Kateri Tekakwitha: Mission du Sault St-Louis: Kahnawake

 The Jesuits had founded Kahnawake for the religious conversion of Native people.
 When it began, the Natives built their traditional longhouses for residences and gatherings.
 They also built a longhouse to be used as a chapel by the Jesuits.
-As a missionary settlement, Kahnawake was at risk of being attacked by members of the Haudenosaunee Confederacy who had not converted to Catholicism.
-(While it attracted other Haudenosaunee, it was predominantly Mohawk, the prominent tribe in eastern New York.)
+As a missionary settlement, Kahnawake was at risk of being attacked by members of the Iroquois Confederacy who had not converted to Catholicism.
+(While it attracted other Iroquois, it was predominantly Mohawk, the prominent tribe in eastern New York.)

 After Tekakwitha's arrival, she shared the longhouse of her older sister and her husband.
 She would have known other people in the longhouse who had migrated from their former village of Gandaouagué (Caughnawaga).
 Her mother's close friend, Anastasia Tegonhatsiongo, was clan mother of the longhouse.
 Anastasia and other Mohawk women introduced Tekakwitha to the regular practices of Christianity.
 This was normal for the women in the village, with many of the missionaries being preoccupied with other religious tasks.
 Pierre Cholenec reported that "all the Iroquois who come here and then become Christians owe their conversion mainly to the zeal of their relatives".

-Kahnawake was a village set up like normal Haudenosaunee villages, moving from location to location after running out of resources.
+Kahnawake was a village set up like normal Iroquois villages, moving from location to location after running out of resources.
 The village was originally not wholly French, but with northward migration towards Canada started by the Five Nations, the village started to gain more Native members.
 The Five Nations all happened to start migrating north around the same time, without any communication between them.
 In Kahnawake, there was representation from multiple tribes, and when the French came there were people from different ethnicities.
 The village was recognized by New France, and given autonomy to deal with problems that would arise.
 They were also able to form a friendship with New York through this autonomy.

 There was fur trade in Kahnawake.
 The division between the French Church and the Natives was clear-cut in the village; there were few interactions between the two.

 Kahnawake was drawn into a war among the different tribes that lasted around two and a half years.